Do I need a visa to visit my family/friends in Ireland?

 You are required to report to an immigration border official who you must provide with your passport and any further documentation which proves you have a valid reason to enter, including possible hotel reservations, travel itinerary, invitations, etc.

-If you are a non-EEA national from a non-visa required country and require any further legal advice, contact us on (+353) 061 518 025.
+If you are a non-EEA national from a non-visa required country and require any further advice, contact us on (+353) 061 518 025.

 Your visa application may be refused for a variety of reasons, however some circumstances which can be of extreme detriment to the success of your application are: